DPRIYATHAM/CodeAlpha-Internship/Secure Coding Review/README.md

     - [Wikipedia - List of tools for static code analysis](https://en.wikipedia.org/wiki/List_of_tools_for_static_code_analysis)
 - OWASP Project Benchmarks - [Link](https://owasp.org/www-project-benchmark/)

-According to My Project I found these Tools useful and I am exploring them.
+According to My Project, I found these Tools useful and I am exploring them.
 - ASH by AWS - Open Source, Free - [Link](https://github.com/awslabs/automated-security-helper)
 - Bandit - Open Source - [Link](https://github.com/PyCQA/bandit)
 - HCL AppScan - Open Source, Free - [Link](https://github.com/marketplace/actions/hcl-appscan-codesweep)
 - Pyre - Open Source, Free - [Link](https://pyre-check.org/)
 - Veracode - Open Source, Free - [Link](https://www.veracode.com/)

-> Through the Manual Secure Coding Review of My Application I followed OWASP Top Ten
+> Through the Manual Secure Coding Review of My Application I followed OWASP's Top Ten

 - Fixed the Broken Access Control - Using JWT Token
-- Fixed the Cryptographic Failures - By Applying Encruption to the Data in the DataBase
+- Fixed the Cryptographic Failures - By Applying Encryption to the Data in the DataBase
 - Working on other Vulnerabilities too.
-- As a part of this Internship Program I had worked on these as of now.
+- As a part of this Internship Program I have worked on these as of now.
 - I will be continuing to work on these even after the Internship period (driven by passion)

 ## Conclusion
-This is a great experience to learn Secure Coding Review, and to correct the mistakes I done as developer before.
+This is a great experience to learn Secure Coding Review and to correct the mistakes I made as a developer before.